-There are several local and small businesses today that don’t prioritize on SMS marketing.
+There are several local and small businesses today that do not prioritize on SMS marketing.
 What could be the probable reason?
-It’s the strict anti-spam laws that administer marketing tactics.
+It is the strict anti-spam laws that administer marketing tactics.
 Today, most American business segment is governed by the Telephone Consumer Protection Act (TCPA).

 Based on this act, a penalty of an amount between $500 and $1500 is charged for any unsolicited text message that gets sent.
 Businesses using bulk marketing tactics will have charges running exponentially high.